It is easy to get from Athens to Hydra. This gorgeous Saronic island sits less than 90 minutes off the coast of Greece’s

 Athens to Hydra Ferries

 There are several ferry ports in the Athens vicinity.
 However, all ferries from Athens to Hydra depart from Piraeus.
 This is easily accessible via metro or the X96 bus from Syntagma Square and central Athens.

 Numerous boat companies operate throughout Greece.
-Hellenic Seaways are the provider that operates in the Saronic region and serves the Athens to Hydra route.
+Hellenic Seaways is the provider that operates in the Saronic region and serves the Athens to Hydra route.

 Purchasing Athens to Hydra Ferry Tickets

 It is possible to purchase your ferry tickets to Hydra online or in person at the Piraeus port ticket office.
 If you choose to buy your tickets online, you can do so via Ferryscanner.

 As of February 2022, a one-way Athens to Hydra ferry ticket costs €30.50 per person.
 It is advisable to purchase your tickets a couple of days in advance if you are travelling during the peak summer season.